Emmybritt/course-program-api/README.md

 ## Running the app

-To run the application in watch mode:
+To run the application, use the following command below.

 ```bash
 # development